safe-global/safe-apps-list/.github/ISSUE_TEMPLATE/safe-app-request.md

 <!--
 Please tell us if you did at least this checks
 -->
+ - [ ] Used smart contracts were audited.
- - [ ] Your Safe App include a manifest.json file at the root [with the required data](https://docs.gnosis-safe.io/build/sdks/safe-apps/releasing-your-safe-app)
+ - [ ] Your Safe App include a manifest.json file at the root [with the required data](https://docs.gnosis-safe.io/build/sdks/safe-apps/releasing-your-safe-app).
- - [ ] The app can be loaded as a custom Safe App in the Apps section of [https://gnosis-safe.io/app](https://gnosis-safe.io/app)
+ - [ ] The app can be loaded as a custom Safe App in the Apps section of [https://app.safe.global](https://app.safe.global).
- - [ ] The app auto-connects to the Safe
+ - [ ] The app auto-connects to the Safe.
- - [ ] You are able to trigger and execute one transaction with a Safe
+ - [ ] You are able to trigger and execute one transaction with a Safe.
- - [ ] RPC requests are optimized (not triggering many requests in a very short time period)
+ - [ ] RPC requests are optimized (not triggering many requests in a very short time period).

 ### Name/Description
 <!--